joshuaoreilly/diffusion-acceleration/README.md

 To run a single Python implementation:

 ```
-python diffusion.py -D 0.1 -L 2.0 -N $N -T 0.5 --implementation $implementation --output
+python diffusion.py -D 0.1 -L 2.0 -N 200 -T 0.5 --implementation torch --output
 ```

-where `D` is the diffusion coefficient, `L` is the width of the system we're working on, `$N` is the width of the array (calculations scale to the power of four with width), `T` is the simulation time in seconds, `$implementation` is either `naive`, `numpy`, `scipy`, `cupy`, or `torch`, and `--output` can be selected if you'd like the final array to be output to a text file for visualization with `visualize.py` or compared to the output of another for accuracy with `validate.py`.
+where `D` is the diffusion coefficient, `L` is the width of the system we're working on, `N` is the width of the array (calculations scale to the power of four with width), `T` is the simulation time in seconds, `implementation` is either `naive`, `numpy`, `scipy`, `cupy`, or `torch`, and `--output` can be selected if you'd like the final array to be output to a text file for visualization with `visualize.py` or compared to the output of another for accuracy with `validate.py`.

 ### C++/CUDA